-- 2. In cases in which a party is a student or staff member, or if there are substantial issues that involve students or staff members, then 2 individuals from that party's pertinent peer group(s) shall replace 2 of the 5 faculty members on the panel.
-Those peer members shall be selected from the pool of staff or student members, which has previously been composed pursuant to PPM 2-32 VIIC.2.
-"Discrimination and Harassment Hearings." - 3.
+- c.
 In cases in which there is an allegation of (sponsored) research misconduct, the Office of the Senate shall consult with the Research Integrity Officer regarding the composition of the panel to assure that the committee members shall be faculty members with extensive experience and expertise in (sponsored) research which will enable them to carry out a thorough and authoritative evaluation of the relevant evidence.
-The Research Integrity Officer has the authority to disqualify a committee member if he/she determines that the committee member has a conflict of interest. - 4.
-In all appeals from a denial of Retention, Promotion or Tenure and in any proceeding alleging a violation of the faculty code for which the sanction of dismissal of the faculty member is sought, all faculty members on the CHC panel shall be tenured faculty. - D. Parties to hearings before the CHC may challenge any member of the CHC panel for cause.
+The Research Integrity Officer has the authority to disqualify a committee member if he/she determines that the committee member has a conflict of interest. - d.
+In all appeals from a denial of Retention, Promotion or Tenure and in any proceeding alleging a violation of the faculty code for which the sanction of dismissal of the faculty member is sought, all faculty members on the CHC panel shall be tenured faculty. - 4.
+Parties to hearings before the CHC may challenge any member of the CHC panel for cause.
 If there is a dispute regarding the participation of any CHC member, the remaining panel members shall hear that dispute and make a final decision about the participation of that member in the hearing.
-(Standards for conflict and bias are set forth in III K above.) - E. QUORUM.
-ALL 5 MEMBERS OF THE SELECTED PANEL MUST BE PRESENT FOR THE ENTIRE HEARING AND ANY PRE-HEARING DISCUSSIONS.
+(Standards for conflict and bias are set forth in Section III.K above.) - 5.
+Quorum.
+All 5 members of the selected panel must be present for the entire hearing and any pre-hearing discussions. - I. General.

-IX.
-General.
 If any other University policy is inconsistent with the provisions herein, this policy shall govern.